Central and Southern Ohio's only attorney certified by the OSBA as a specialist in both

 What you don’t know can hurt you.

 You must comply with ever-changing employment laws, whether you know about them or not.
 We focus on educating our clients before problems arise, and not just responding to crises as they occur.

 For example, you may not know:

-- Properly drafted employment policies can be used to defeat employment law workers’ compensation claims, and unemployment claims.
+Properly drafted employment policies can be used to defeat employment litigation, workers’ compensation claims, and unemployment claims.

 You generally may not take deductions from payroll checks without your employees’ written permission – even if they owe you money.